 Each report of prohibited conduct as defined by this policy will be promptly and impartially investigated.
 Interim measures to prevent continued prohibited conduct during the complaint investigation will be considered and implemented as deemed appropriate.
-If the College determines by a preponderance of the evidence that a violation has occurred, the College will take action to provide appropriate relief to the grievant and steps will be taken to prevent future prohibited conduct, as defined by this policy, and remedy discriminatory effects.
+If the College determines by a preponderance of the evidence a violation has occurred, the College will take action to provide appropriate relief to the grievant and steps will be taken to prevent future prohibited conduct as defined by this policy to remedy discriminatory effects.
 This may include disciplinary action against the accused as outlined in applicable student and employee codes of conduct and disciplinary action policies, procedures, and guidelines as well as associated procedures implemented pursuant to this policy.
+Please note, the accursed and accuser have the right to select an advisor which may attend any disciplinary-related meetings or hearings.
+In the event of a hearing, the College will notify each party in writing of the findings, the procedures for appeal, and a time-frame of decision.